SalieriC/SWIM/README.md

 **Immersion setting:** System card deal sound.
 **Description:**
 A very basic macro that resets the roll table from which the action cards are drawn.
 It's mainly there to fix issues when the table doesn't reset during combat.

+### Ability Converter
+**Requirements:** SWADE 0.17.0 and above.
+**Immersion setting:** None.
+**Description:**
+**Use this at your own risk!**
+This is a utility macro not intended to be used a) by the players and b) regularly.
+It's basically a one time thing.
+If you've already set up Special Abilities as Edges and Hindrances this will help you convert them:
+1. **Crate a backup of your entire world.**
+2. Create a folder containing all Special Abilities, nothing else and no sub-folders.
+3. Run the macro.
+4. Read the insctructions carefully and enter the folders name.
+5. Click "Process." and Wait for the message stating the converter is done. (**Do not shut down/reload your world!** Best do nothing at all while the converter is doing its thing.)
+6. Reload your World (F5 on PC).
+This converts everything in the folder and all of those on your actors (world only, not in compendiums).
+And only those in the folder.
+You'll have to go through your actors and convert those Abilities manually that are not in your folder.
+This means it will not cover things like `Weakness (Fire)` unless you've set them all up.
+But it should still help you reduce your work by some degree.
+**Warning:** This is a dangerous macro and might break your actors.
+I'm not kidding about the backup, **create one!** Seriously, do it.
+I had to restore my world multiple times during the testing, just make a damn backup please.
+(Which is why it isn't included in the compendium.)
+And don't blame anyone if the macro destroys something, neither I, nor `Kristian Serrano#5077` (the author of the macro) will take responsibility for any broken stuff, use at your own risk.